-- United States Citizen, national, U.S. permanent resident or eligible non citizen - Be enrolled as a Half Time student or More: Enrolled in 10 credits or more in any of the academic semesters - Not be in default in any previous student loans - Maintain satisfactory academic progress
+- Be a United States Citizen, U.S. National, U.S. permanent resident or eligible non citizen - Be enrolled as a Half Time student or More: Enrolled in 10 credits or more in any of the academic semesters - Not be in default in any previous student loans - Maintain satisfactory academic progress - Have a High School diploma or a recognized equivalent - Be registered with the Selective Service, if male.